-Governing Bodies may borrow money only with the written permission of the Secretary of State, and the LA must be notified in advance by any school of its intention to make such application since the LA's own credit requirement would be likely to be reduced to compensate.
+Governing Boards may borrow money only with the written permission of the Secretary of State, and the LA must be notified in advance by any school of its intention to make such application since the LA's own credit requirement would be likely to be reduced to compensate.
+Governing Boards may however choose to use any scheme that has been approved by the Secretary of State for use by schools, without prior approval by the LA.
+Currently the only scheme with such approval is the Salix loan scheme which is designed to support energy saving.

 The restrictions on borrowing include overdraft facilities, credit cards and finance leases.
 The use of procurement cards is encouraged, as they can be a useful means of facilitating electronic purchasing and will enable schools to benefit from significant discounts.